Seven Tips for a San Diego Probate Court Approved Inventory

 - If an asset is discovered after the initial inventory is filed, consider filing a supplemental inventory or ordering an appraisal to file with the court.

-To learn more preparing a court approved inventory in California, view our article, The California Probate Inventory and Appraisal Form Explained.
+To learn more about preparing a court-approved inventory in California, view our article, The California Probate Inventory and Appraisal Form Explained.
 It is important that you prepare this form correctly in order to prevent costly delays during the probate administration process.
 Contact an experienced San Diego probate court attorney at the Grossman Law Firm today for more information.
 Call our office at (888) 443-6590.